front-commerce/developers.front-commerce.com/source/docs/index.md

 ---
 id: introduction
 title: Introduction
-description: Grasping all the concepts around a product such as Front-Commerce is exciting, but can be intimidating.
-We tried to create and organize this documentation in a way that you could quickly find the information you need depending on your context.
+description: Grasping all the concepts around a product such as Front-Commerce is exciting but can be intimidating.
+Therefore, we tried to create and organize this documentation so that you could quickly find the information you need depending on your context.
 ---

 ## Welcome to Front-Commerce’s official documentation